ramandv/console-call-recording-analyser/README.md

 ## CSV Output

 The application generates a `summary.csv` file in each processed directory.
 It includes file metadata and, when available, key fields from the per-file analysis JSON (`*_analysis.json`).
+The base folder also gets a concatenated `summary.csv` containing all rows from subfolders.

 - **Filename**: Original audio file name
 - **Duration**: Audio duration in HH:MM:SS format